 Meets every fortnight on a Tuesday at Surbiton Methodist Church, Ewell Road.
 It also needs drivers and helpers at the club and on outings.

-Meets every alternate Tuesday at St James Church Hall, Bodley Road New Malden.
+Meets alternate Tuesdays at St James Church Hall, Bodley Road, New Malden.
 The club offers various activities including craft, gentle exercise and quizzes.
-It also needs drivers and helpers at the club and on outings.
+It also needs drivers and helpers at the club and for outings.

 Experienced cyclists are needed to be front riders on tandems provided by KAB.
 This enables visually impaired people to enjoy the pleasure of cycling.
 Cyclists do not need experience of riding tandems as training will be provided - but experienced tandem cyclists are also very welcome.
 Volunteers are also needed to undertake simple maintenance, mending punctures etc.

 Meets fortnightly on Tuesdays May through to September (Outdoor) and Thursdays October to April (Indoors).
-Volunteers are required for both indoor and outdoor, weather you are an experienced bowler or not your help would be invaluable.
+Volunteers are required for both indoor and outdoor whether you are an experienced bowler or not, your help would be invaluable.